isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (2) Later, the market softened.
 The success rate of residential State properties allocated through open bidding dropped.
 SLA then adjusted its policy to allow direct letting for specified estates, particularly for those with less than 80% occupancy:

-a.
-SLA’s MAs had the discretion to decide how to market the properties, which were under their portfolio, to maximise outcomes.
+* SLA’s MAs had the discretion to decide how to market the properties, which were under their portfolio, to maximise outcomes.
-b.
-In Aug 2022, as the market revived, SLA reverted to requiring all properties to be listed on SPIO.
+* In Aug 2022, as the market revived, SLA reverted to requiring all properties to be listed on SPIO.

 (3) I should add that these are operational concerns decided by SLA.